 5. Fukuoka Buddha

 Fukuoka Buddha is a wooden Buddha statue that is located in Tocho-ji temple in Fukuoka prefecture.
 It is the largest wooden buddha statue in Japan which was made in 1992.
-The 10.8 meters statue weights about 30 tons, and fascinates visitors with the sacred atmosphere.
-According to historical records, the temple was founded by Kukai, a notable Japanese monk who lived in the 8th to 9th century.
-He opened the temple in 806 soon after coming back from China, hoping to spread the influence of esoteric Buddhism to the East regions of Japan.
-It also served as a family temple of Kuroda family, which governed the area as a feudal clan during the Edo period.
+The 10.8 meters statue weighs about 30 tons and fascinates visitors with its sacred atmosphere.
+According to historical records, the temple was founded by Kukai, a notable Japanese monk who lived in the 8th to 9th centuries.
+He opened the temple in 806 soon after coming back from China, hoping to spread the influence of esoteric Buddhism to the eastern regions of Japan.
+It also served as a family temple of the Kuroda family, which governed the area as a feudal clan during the Edo period.

 9am – 5pm